britram/rains-prototype/draft-trammell-rains-protocol.md

 - Context: name of the context in which the assertion is valid;
   see {{context-in-assertions}} below.
 - Subject: name about which the assertion is made.
-It MAY contain dots ('.').
 - Zone: name of the zone in which the assertion is made.
 The fully qualified name of the subject is made by appending the zone name to the subject name with a domain name separator ('.').